 “You’re from Pahn Kahl,” Siri said quietly.

-The girl paused, then nodded.
+The girl nodded.

 “I have a message I want you to give to Bluefingers,” Siri whispered.
 “Tell him I have vital information he needs to know.
 I’d like to trade.
 Tell him. . .it could change his plans drastically.”

 The girl paled, but nodded, and Siri stepped back to continue dressing.
 Several of the other serving women had heard the exchange, but from what she’d been able to determine, the servants were accustomed to the machinations of their superiors.
+They were supposed to stay out of politics, and it was a sacret tenet of the Hallandren religion that the servants of a god weren’t to repeat or betray the things they heard in confidence.

-Hopefully, they were trustworthy.
-If they weren’t, Siri hadn’t really given that much away.
+Hopefully, that would hold true for Siri.
+If it didn’t, then she hadn’t really given that much away by talking to the girl in brown.

-Now, she just had to decide just what ‘vital information’ she had, and why exactly Bluefingers should care about it.
+Now she just had to decide just what ‘vital information’ she had, and why exactly Bluefingers should care about it.

 #